AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-30-does-web-performance-matter.md

 ---
 title: Does Web Performance Matter?
 It Depends.
 description: Some big brands have a slow page load speed, but they still rank well on Google.
 So does web performance even matter?
+The answer is more nuanced than a simple yes or no.
 keywords: [web performance, page load speed]
 categories: [webdev, webperf]
 thumbnail: